sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 ![](./imgs/yangsuite-bgp-get.gif)

-### Note: This portion of the lab is designed for working in the programmabilty pods (not the dCloud environement)
+### Note: This portion of the lab is designed for working in the programmabilty pods (not the dCloud environment)
 ## NETCONF: GET Interface Descriptions
 Using NETCONF, make an API call to the C9300 device to determine the description of an interface.